 From science activities to fine arts events to hiking and biking trails, SUNY Oneonta offers many resources open to members of the Oneonta community.

 SUNY Oneonta’s planetarium features a digital projector system capable of bringing you sharp views of the stars, planets, constellations visible in the night sky.
 Shows are offered each semester to the general public, school groups, and can be booked for private events.

 SUNY Oneonta's A.J.
 Read Science Discovery Center is a free, hands-on museum for people of all ages and abilities.
 Its mission is to connect visitors to the joy and power of the scientific process through a variety of authentic, interactive exhibits.

-The College Camp Observatory offers regular public events. weather permitting, beginning at 8:30 pm after each public planetarium show, The Observatory is home to the largest optical telescope in the state of New York, and several smaller telescopes.
+The Observatory at College Camp is home to the largest optical telescope in the state of New York, and several smaller telescopes.